 Depending on your tastes, you might want to up the lemon juice for this since bourbon is noticeably sweeter than whiskey.

-Either way, I highly recommend using maple syrup as it pairs perfectly with the vanilla notes in the bourbon.
+Either way, I highly recommend using maple syrup, as it pairs perfectly with the vanilla notes in the liquor.

-This cocktail is like a cross between a whiskey sour and a mint julep.
+This cocktail is the perfect combination of a whiskey sour and a mint julep.

 The old-fashioned can be traced way back to 1806 and is one of the very first recorded definitions of the cocktail.

-Traditionally made with sugar, bitters, water, and a decent glug of bourbon or whiskey, it’s the kind of drink you take your time to make and then sip, rather than devour in one mouthful.
+Traditionally made with sugar, bitters, water, and a decent glug of bourbon (or whiskey), it’s the kind of drink you take your time to make and sip slowly.

-Since the drink contains bitters, which have lovely orange notes, this drink is perfect with a simple piece of orange peel.
+Since the drink contains bitters, which have lovely orange notes, this drink is perfect with a simple piece of orange peel for garnish.

-To get the chill, add crushed ice to your glass while you make the drink, then tip it out before pouring.
+To get it nice and chilled, add crushed ice to your glass while you make the drink, then tip it out before pouring.

-This cocktail was created in San Francisco by a bartender with a few too many bottles of Bulleit bourbon.
+This cocktail was created in San Francisco by a bartender with a few too many bottles of Bulleit bourbon he needed rid of.

-He came with this twisted version of a Manhattan that uses Bulleit bourbon and flamed orange peel that you can smell from across the bar.
+So, he came up with this twisted version of a Manhattan.
+It uses smoky-sweet bourbon and a flamed orange peel you can smell from across the bar.

-Did you know that the mint julep is the drink of the Kentucky Derby and that over 120,000 cocktails are served over that one weekend each year?
+Did you know that the mint julep is the drink of the Kentucky Derby?
+It’s true!
+And they serve over 120,000 over that one weekend alone!

 With a drink that popular, we’d be silly not to try it, right?

-I mentioned above that the whiskey smash was a cross between the julep and a whiskey sour.
+I mentioned above that the bourbon smash was a cross between the julep and a whiskey sour.

-So, while the latter brought the lemon, this drink is all about the mint.
+So, while the latter brought the lemon, this drink’s flavor is all about the mint.

-What better way to fight the chill than with a glass of hot, sweet bourbon, lemon, and honey?
+And what better way to fight the chill than a combination of hot bourbon, lemon, and honey?

-It won’t just warm you up; it will also fight off any nasty winter bugs.
+It won’t just warm you up; it’ll also fight off any nasty winter bugs.

 This cocktail is surprisingly complex, and it’s so much more than just ginger, lemon, and bourbon.

-First, you’ll make black tea and anise simple syrup that is slightly spicy and makes this a little like spiked ice tea.
+First, you’ll make black tea and anise simple syrup for a touch of spice, making it kind of like spiked iced tea.

-But then it also has 1/2 ounce of Creme Yvette, a liqueur made with parma violet petals, blackberries, raspberries, strawberries, cassis, honey, orange peel, and vanilla.
+To that, you’ll add Crème Yvette, a spirit made with parma violet petals, blackberries, raspberries, strawberries, cassis, honey, orange peel, and vanilla.

-It’s pretty sweet, and the violet taste and fragrance are a lot.
-If you’re not a fan of Parma Violet candies, you won’t enjoy this drink.
+So it’s pretty sweet, and the violet taste and fragrance are a lot.
+With that in mind, if you’re not a fan of Parma Violet candies, you won’t enjoy this drink.